Data disaster averted! How to back up your Android smartphone

 Stick with Google

 Giving Google permission to back up your stuff will vary slightly from phone to phone.
-In general, you’ll want to go to Settings > Backup & reset then tap Backup my data and Automatic restore.
+In general, you’ll want to go to Settings > Backup & reset or Backup and restore, then tap Backup my data and Automatic restore.
 That will cover the following:

-- Google Calendar settings
+- Google Calendar events and settings

-- Wi-Fi networks & passwords
+- Wi-Fi networks and passwords

 - Home screen wallpapers